Paralympic Games: Australia’s World-Beating IMer Tim Hodge Aiming for Golden Splash in Paris

 Australia’s world beating IM star Tim Hodge will begin his jam-packed 2024 Paralympic Games program in Paris on Friday – aiming to add the one thing that has eluded the 23-year-old Sydneysider – Paralympic gold.

-Hodge, competing in his third Games after making his debut in Rio in 2016, followed by Tokyo 2020 where he claimed his first medals – silver in the S9 category 200m individual medley and 100m backstroke.
+Hodge is competing in his third Games after making his debut in Rio in 2016, followed by Tokyo 2020 where he claimed his first medals – silver in the S9 category 200m individual medley and 100m backstroke.

 CHASING PARALYMPIC GOLD: Tim Hodge off to a flyer at the Australian Championships.
 Photo Courtesy Delly Carr (Swimming Australia).

-The multi-talented foot amputee, who lost his right foot at aged four due to a lower limb deficiency, will begin his campaign alongside five-time Olympian, gold medallist and Australian flag bearer Brenden Hall in the 400m freestyle on day one.
+The multi-talented foot amputee, who lost his right foot at aged four due to a lower limb deficiency, will begin his campaign alongside five-time Olympian, gold medalist and Australian flag bearer Brenden Hall in the 400m freestyle on day one.

 Hodge, coached by Misha Payne at the Australian Catholic University, Blacktown (NSW), is a two-time world champion in the 200IM in 2022 and 2023 who has re-written the individual medley world record books on three occasions over the last three years.